MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Method

 \subsection{Vanilla Transformer-based Motion Predictor}

 The future motion of an object is significantly influenced by its past dynamic information.
 An intuitive approach utilises a vanilla Transformer encoder to capture the historical context of individual objects flexibly and efficiently.
-This encoder can extract a representation of the object's trajectory history, where the primary component is the multi-head self-attention (MHSA) mechanism.
+This encoder can model the long-term dependencies within the object's trajectory history, where the primary component is the multi-head self-attention (MHSA) mechanism.
 By employing MHSA, the encoder can efficiently attend to various elements of the trajectory sequence and identify the most informative features that contribute to predicting the future motion of the object.

 We compute the attention for every single object separately.
 The input sequence of tokens $\textbf{E}$ is linearly transformed to $Q$, $K$, $V$, which are the query, key, and value, respectively.
 For multi-head self-attention, a set of single-head attention jointly attends to information from different representation subspaces.
 The attention of a single head is calculated as by: